msadiq058/AlmaBase-Internship-Task/README.md

 5. Output will be displayed on the provided screen in GUI.
 <br>
 ## Easy step for execution :

-Clone the jar file and run it.
+Clone the jar file and run it.<br>

 ## Note
 For repos which have a large number of forks and commits please be patient<br> it will take some time to fetch the data.